20.3.2026

 Why Estate Planning Requires Specialist Advice

 What is estate planning at its core?
 It involves succession law, tax law, superannuation, family law, and trusts.
-DIY wills and templates often miss critical issues.
+DIY wills and templates often can miss critical issues, particularly where family structures, trusts, companies, superannuation or vulnerable beneficiaries are involved.

 We help with: